How can you ensure that your next online course will appeal to learners?

 - Project context: This should provide a short overview of the course’s purpose and its end objectives.

-- Project requirements: All the familiar elements: cost, time, and standards.
+- Project requirements: All the familiar elements: cost, time, LMS platform and standards.

 - Learning description: This gives you an insight into the learners: their profiles and learning environments.

-- Design specifications: Performance goals, learning objectives, and delivery methods.
+- Design specifications: Performance goals, training objectives, and delivery methods.

 - Design approach: This specifies the media strategy (audio & visual) and which assessment strategy to deploy in designing the course.